raccoon-lang/raccoon/docs/language/DIVERGENCE.md

     - Raccoon does not support `__new__` method since classes are statically created.

+- Inheritance

+    - Raccoon only support single inheritance for concrete types.

 - Imports

     - Raccoon resolves imported modules at compile-time